We are part of a data team working on a predictive maintenance use case at a car rental company.

 - Prediction (or supervised learning): to predict a target variable (including labels), given a set of input features

-- Clustering (or unsupervised learning): to create groups of observations that based on some shared patterns
+- Clustering (or unsupervised learning): to create groups of observations based on some shared patterns or characteristics

-In this case, we are trying to determine whether or not a car will have problems.
-So, we need to create a Prediction model.
-It will calculate the probabilities for one of two outcomes–failure or non-failure, i.e. perform two-class classification.
-The platform can pick out the type of supervised learning problem, based on the target variable, failure_bin.
+In this case, we are trying to determine whether or not a rental car will have problems.
+So, opt for a Prediction model.

-Once we have some initial models, we can come back to the DESIGN tab to fiddle with these settings.
-For example, in the Basics > Metrics screen, we can define how we want model selection to occur.
-By default, the platform optimizes for AUC (Area Under the Curve), i.e. picks the model with the best AUC, while the threshold (or probability cut-off) is selected to give the best F1 score.
-Similarly, feature engineering can also be tailored as needed, from which/how features are used as well as options for dimension reduction.
+Once we have the results of some initial models, we can return to the Design tab to adjust all settings.
+For example, after navigating to the Basic > Metrics menu in the left sidebar, we can define how we want model selection to occur.
+By default, the platform optimizes for AUC (Area Under the Curve), i.e. it picks the model with the best AUC, while the threshold (or probability cut-off) is selected to give the best F1 score.
+Similarly, feature engineering can also be tailored as needed, from which/how features are used, as well as options for dimension reduction.

 An important setting is the type of algorithms with which to model the data (under Modeling > Algorithms).
-In addition, we can define hyper-parameters for each of them.
+In addition, we can define hyperparameters for each of them.
 For now, we’ll run two machine learning algorithms: Logistic Regression and Random Forest.
 They come from two classes of algorithms popular for these kinds of problems, linear and tree-based respectively.
-Let’s hit Train and let the model competition begin!

 Understanding the Model¶

-Finally, we have some results.
-The platform provides model metrics auto-magically!
+If satisfied with the design of the model, return to the Results tab.
+Dataiku DSS provides model metrics auto-magically!
 For example, we can compare how models performed against each other.
 By default, the AUC is graphed for each model.
 By that metric, Random Forest has performed better than Logistic Regression.
-We can switch to TABLE view to see a number of metrics.
-In fact, Random Forest has performed better across a number of different metrics.
-Let’s explore this model in a bit more detail.

 We can dive into the Decision trees that are aggregated to calculate which features are important and to what extent.
 At the same time, we don’t want to miss out of the important details of this Random Forest for these trees!
 So let’s discuss some of the implications of this model.